thosgood/thosgood.github.io/_posts/2019-07-29-graded-homotopy-structures.md

 ### Questions

+If anybody has any answers to, or comments about, the following questions (or this post in general) then please don't hesitate to get in touch!

 1. What is this structure?
 Some sort of enrichment?
 Does it already have a name?
 2. What other examples exist?
 For example, it would be nice to get something similar for the category of chain complexes of an abelian category, but I see no way a priori of assigning "complexity" to a homotopy for an arbitrary choice of abelian category.
 If things are enriched over metric spaces, however, then this is a different story...
 3. It seems believable that we could define something analogous with $\mathbb{R}^{\geqslant0}$ instead of $\mathbb{N}$.
 Could we do so for arbitrary (bounded-below) posets?